-- Easy to work with: Monofilament is easy to spool onto your line, easy to tie knots with, and easy to fish with.
+- Easy to work with: Monofilament lines are easy to spool onto your line, easy to tie knots with, and easy to fish with.

 Cons of Mono:

-- Less sensitivity: Monofilament’s ability to stretch is a bit of a double-edged sword.
-Because of its stretchy-ness, it’s also a bit less sensitive than other types of fishing line.
+- Less sensitivity: Monofilament line’s ability to stretch is a bit of a double-edged sword.
+Because of its ability to stretch so far, it’s also a bit less sensitive than other types of fishing line.